25-Year-Old Shortstop – Tampa Bay Rays

 Recovering from a torn ACL, Beckham played in just nine rehab games before a 15-game stint at Triple-A Durham to finish 2014.
 The results weren't great, but the sample size was simply too small to be ...

 Beckham signed a minor league deal with the Rays in June of 2008 that includes a record $6.15 million signing bonus.

-Beckham (knee) was placed on the disabled list Saturday and optioned to Triple-A Durham, Marc Topkin of the Tampa Bay Times reports.
+Beckham (hamstring) was reinstated from the disabled list Saturday and optioned to Triple-A Durham, Marc Topkin of the Tampa Bay Times reports.

 To instantly reveal our fantasy analysis of every player – including Tim Beckham – simply subscribe now.

 |Rest Of Season||Subscribe now to see our Rest Of Season projections for Tim Beckham||3-Year Averages||5||8||7||1||3||0||0||0||0||1||0||0||0||0||0||1||0||.429||.375||.429||.804|

 |Jun.
 30||Cle||Did not play.|

 |Jun.
 26||Bos||Did not play.|

 |Jun.
 20||@Cle||Did not play.|